 You might have tightness in the muscles.
 You may be able to use your arms properly or do press ups easily.
 You probably won't have much swelling.
 Trying to lift your arm up sideways or to the front or back of the body probably won't produce a lot of pain.

-Apply ice for the first 24 hours (15 mins at a time) then heat.
+Apply ice or a cold therapy and compression wrap for the first 24 hours (15 mins at a time) then heat.
 Light exercises - 4 sets of 10 repetitions 3 times a week (for example).
 Gradually build up the weight to strengthen the muscles.
 The athlete should ease down on training for a week or two but it is unlikely they need to stop unless they are getting pain.
 A doctor or sports therapist can use sports massage to speed up recovery as well as ultrasound or electrical stimulation.

 Grade 2 deltoid strain